-Geolink conducted work on the properties based on the results of seismic reflection surveys and drilling by Paramount Resources Ltd. (Paramount) who used the area for natural gas exploration (Cavey and LeBel, 2003).
+Alberta Ltd. conducted work on the properties based on the results of seismic reflection surveys and drilling by Paramount Resources Ltd. (Paramount) who used the area for natural gas exploration (Cavey and LeBel, 2003).
 Seismic surveys are not a primary tool for diamond exploration, however, in a sedimentary environment the tool is useful in identifying a kimberlite diatreme through the sedimentary layering by interruptions and/or disruptions in seismic reflections (Cavey and LeBel, 2003).
 According to Skelton and Bursey (1999a) these seismic reflection surveys resulted in the identification of the K2, K4, K5, K6, K7, K32 and K92 kimberlites on the Buffalo Head Hills region west of the properties.
-The results from the surveys over the Liege and Legend properties revealed two seismic anomalies (Target A and B) on the Liege property and five seismic anomalies (1, 2, 3, 4 and 5) on the Legend property which indicated kimberlite bodies (Cavey and LeBel, 2003; Figure 3).
-Seismic reflection surveys also aided in the geometry and structure of kimberlites (Cavey and LeBel, 2003) which determined the seismic signatures of the Buffalo Head Hills' kimberlites which are similar to the interrupted seismic reflections of the anomalies on both the Liege and the Legend properties.
+The results from the surveys over the Liege and Legend properties revealed two seismic anomalies (Target A and B) on the Liege property and five seismic anomalies (1, 2, 3, 4 and 5) on the Legend property, which indicated kimberlite bodies (Cavey and LeBel, 2003; Figure 3).
+Seismic reflection surveys also aided in the geometry and structure of kimberlites (Cavey and LeBel, 2003) which determined the seismic signatures of the Buffalo Head Hills' kimberlites which are similar to the interrupted seismic reflections of the anomalies on both the properties.
 Seismic results from anomaly A bears resemblance to the K5 pipe in the Buffalo Head Hills region (Skelton and Bursey, 1999a) based on the appearance of a "bed" (Cavey and LeBel, 2003).
 Prior drilling on the Buffalo Head Hills region which intersected kimberlites revealed that some of the kimberlites appeared to be beds rather than pipes therefore anomaly A could be a kimberlite bed or a pipe with a shallow root (Cavey and LeBel, 2003).

-Geolink collected four indicator mineral samples on the property in 2003 (Ryziuk, 2004).
-Results of all four samples are shown in Table 2.
+Alberta Ltd. collected seven indicator mineral sampling on the property of which only two samples were anomalous with more than two indicator mineral grains with a total of six diamond indicator minerals, five G1-G10 garnets and one chrome diopside (Ryziuk, 2004).
+Results of all seven samples are shown in Table 2.